januarsirait/laravel-outside/README.md

 # laravel-outside
-Package to use laravel command package from out of laravel framework.
+Package to use laravel command from out of laravel framework.
 This package use fully illuminate/database package from laravel.

 ## Requirement
-- PHP >=5.4
+- PHP >= 7.1.3

 ## Installation
 ### Install Composer